PentHertz/RF-Swift/docs/macos-signing.md

     `xcrun stapler staple` so Gatekeeper validates offline, then `spctl -a -t open` as the final this-is-what-the-user-sees check.
     Expected verdict: `source=Notarized Developer ID`.
-The image is then mounted and each `.command` is assessed with `spctl -a -t execute`;
+The image is then mounted and each helper app is assessed with `spctl -a -t exec`;
-    anything but "accepted" fails the build, so launchers Gatekeeper would block never reach a release.
+    anything but "accepted" fails the build, so helpers Gatekeeper would block never reach a release.
+This is the check that caught the earlier signed-script approach (`rejected`, `source=Unnotarized
+    Developer ID`).
 11. Provenance + upload: a Sigstore build attestation is generated for the DMG, and on tag builds the DMG is uploaded to the GitHub release created by `release.yml` (the workflow waits for goreleaser to create